Hijab in Iran: Kashf-e hijab

 On 8 January 1936, Reza Shah issued a decree banning all veils, known as Kashf-e hijab (کشف حجاب).
 The official declaration of unveiling was made on 8 January 1936, where the queen and her daughters were given an important role in this event.
 That day, Reza Shah attended the graduation ceremony of the Tehran Teacher's College with the queen and their two daughters unveiled and dressed in modern clothes.
 The queen handed out diplomas while the Shah spoke against the historic marginalization of Iranian women, telling the female graduates that the future was now in their hands.
 This was the first time an Iranian queen had shown herself in public.
 Afterwards, the Shah published pictures of his unveiled wife and daughters, and the unveiling was enforced throughout Iran.
 To enforce this decree, the police were ordered to physically remove the veil from any women who wore it publicly.
 As a result, many pious traditionalist women chose not leave their houses to avoid confrontations, and a few conservative women even committed suicide to avoid removing their hijabs due to the decree.

 The ban was enforced for five years, until Reza Shah was deposed in 1941.
 The Iranian women's movement had generally favored unveiling, and many of Iran's leading feminists and women's rights activists organized in the Kanun-e Banuvan to campaign in favor of the Kashf-e hijab, among them Hajar Tarbiat, Khadijeh Afzal Vaziri and Sediqeh Dowlatabadi, Farrokhroo Parsa and Parvin E'tesami.

 Religious conservatives reacted with outrage to the reform.
-According to Iran's current Supreme Leader Ali Khamenei, the policy was aimed at "eradicating the tremendous power of faith" in Muslim societies that was enabled by what he termed the "decency of women", as hijab (in his view) protected Muslim women from the "malicious abuse" suffered by women in the West, and the people from preoccupation with sexual desire.
+According to Iran's former Supreme Leader Ali Khamenei, the policy was aimed at "eradicating the tremendous power of faith" in Muslim societies that was enabled by what he termed the "decency of women", as hijab (in his view) protected Muslim women from the "malicious abuse" suffered by women in the West, and the people from preoccupation with sexual desire.